tsunami416604/azure-docs.hu-hu/articles/automation/troubleshoot/desired-state-configuration.md

 ### <a name="cause"></a>Ok

-Ez a hiba egy ideiglenes probléma, amelynek megoldódik a megoldása.
+Ez a hiba egy ideiglenes probléma, amelyet megterveztek a megoldás.

 ### <a name="resolution"></a>Megoldás:

 A konfiguráció törléséhez használja a [Remove-AzAutomationDscConfiguration] (https://docs.microsoft.com/powershell/module/Az.Automation/Remove-AzAutomationDscConfiguration?view=azps-3.7.0 parancsmagot).

-### <a name="scenario-failed-to-register-dsc-agent"></a><a name="failed-to-register-agent"></a>Forgatókönyv: nem sikerült regisztrálni a DSC-ügynököt
+## <a name="scenario-failed-to-register-the-dsc-agent"></a><a name="failed-to-register-agent"></a>Forgatókönyv: nem sikerült regisztrálni a DSC-ügynököt

 ### <a name="issue"></a>Probléma